Skip to content

 DEInsulinresistenz

-Insulin resistance is a state in which target tissues respond poorly to insulin, prompting the pancreas to secrete more to maintain glucose homeostasis.
-Driven by visceral adiposity, ectopic fat in liver and muscle, chronic inflammation, and inactivity, it underlies prediabetes, type 2 diabetes, metabolic syndrome, and metabolic dysfunction-associated steatotic liver disease (MASLD, formerly NAFLD).
-Insulin resistance is also associated with accelerated cardiovascular aging, cognitive decline, and shortened healthspan.
+Insulin resistance is when your tissues stop responding well to insulin, so your pancreas has to pump out more to keep blood sugar in check.
+It is driven by belly fat (visceral fat), fat stashed in the liver and muscle, chronic inflammation, and inactivity.
+It underlies prediabetes, type 2 diabetes, metabolic syndrome, and fatty-liver disease (MASLD, formerly NAFLD).
+And it is tied to faster cardiovascular aging, cognitive decline, and a shorter healthspan.

 Sources